 His work at KEYC has taken him all across southern Minnesota and northern Iowa.
 His work has also taken him places like Jamaica and Kosovo.
 But Cheney says the best part of the job is right at the station.
 He treasures getting to work with people like Perry Dyke, Curt Crandall, Bob Conzemius, and countless others over the years.

 Outside of work, he enjoys classical and jazz music, used book sales, reading, and defeating his coworkers in Jeopardy.

 • What's your favorite part of your job?

 I met Perry Dyke

-Taking TV classes in Jr. College gave me the confidence to pursue a news career.
+Taking TV classes in junior college gave me the confidence to pursue a career in news.

 The old Whatchamacallit (pre-caramel)